Mesopotamia Station, in 1871. Photographer unidentified.

 Using this Item

 You can copy this item for personal use, share it, and post it on a blog or website.
 It cannot be used commercially without permission, please ask us for advice.
 If reproducing this item, please maintain the integrity of the image (i.e. don't crop, recolour or overprint it), and ensure the following credit accompanies it:Mesopotamia Station, showing house, group and surrounding land.
+Making New Zealand :Negatives and prints from the Making New Zealand Centennial collection.
 Ref: MNZ-0386-1/4-F. Alexander Turnbull Library, Wellington, New Zealand. /records/23014240